 Except for emergencies, neither guides nor pupils are called to the phone during school hours.
-Voice mail messages can be forwarded to the Guides phone extension.
-When it is necessary for students to use the telephone, they are given that permission.
+Voice mail messages can be forwarded to the Guides phone

 Internet Usage/Cell Phone Policy

 In recognition of the cell phone as a useful tool used by society members, Administration will allow students to possess a cell phone at school under strict guidelines.